linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/09 Swaps.md

 # Why Is the Swap Price Not 110.50?

-The swap price,  $110.483, is close to the average of the two oil forward prices,$ 110.50.
+The swap price,  \$110.483, is close to the average of the two oil forward prices,\$ 110.50.
 However, it is not exactly the same.
 Why?

-Suppose that the swap price were  $110.50.
-The oil buyer would then be committing to pay$ 0.50 more than the forward price the first year and would pay 0.50 less than the forward price the second year.
+Suppose that the swap price were  \$110.50.
+The oil buyer would then be committing to pay\$ 0.50 more than the forward price the first year and would pay 0.50 less than the forward price the second year.
 Thus, relative to the forward curve, the buyer would have made an interest-free loan to the counterparty.
 There is implicit lending in the swap.

-Now consider the actual swap price of  $110.483/barrel.
-Relative to the forward curve prices of$ 110 in 1 year and $111 in 2 years, we are overpaying by $0.483 in the first year and we are underpaying by $0.517 in the second year.
-Therefore, the swap is equivalent to being long the two forward contracts, coupled with an agreement to lend $0.483 to the swap counterparty in 1 year, and receive 0.517 in 2 years.
+Now consider the actual swap price of  \$110.483/barrel.
+Relative to the forward curve prices of\$ 110 in 1 year and \$111 in 2 years, we are overpaying by \$0.483 in the first year and we are underpaying by \$0.517 in the second year.
+Therefore, the swap is equivalent to being long the two forward contracts, coupled with an agreement to lend \$0.483 to the swap counterparty in 1 year, and receive 0.517 in 2 years.
 This loan has the effect of equalizing the net cash flow on the two dates.

 The interest rate on this loan is  $0.517 / 0.483 - 1 = 7\%$ .
 Where does  $7\%$  come from?
 We assumed that  $6\%$  is the 1-year zero yield and  $6.5\%$  is the 2-year yield.
 Given these interest rates,  $7\%$  is the 1-year implied forward yield from year 1 to year 2.
 By entering into

 # FIGURE 4

 Cash flows from a transaction where an oil buyer and seller each enters into a financially settled 2-year swap.
-The buyer pays the spot price for oil and receives the spot price – $110.483 each year as a swap payment.
-The oil seller receives the spot price for oil and receives $110.483 – spot price as a swap payment.
+The buyer pays the spot price for oil and receives the spot price – \$110.483 each year as a swap payment.
+The oil seller receives the spot price for oil and receives \$110.483 – spot price as a swap payment.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/fa1159f8a7bc808a76a7607cfffb65d2c994d6ecfea0f31dd1dbda8c48b99ae0.jpg) the swap, we are lending the counterparty money for 1 year beginning in 1 year.
 If the deal is priced fairly, the interest rate on this loan should be the implied forward interest rate.